 - The evolution of public life, the analysis of issues, and the design of processes that build social capacity

 - Application of this knowledge to the theory and practice of public engagement and social action

-Specialization is designed to help
+This concentration is designed to help:

 - Citizens increase their capacity for raising awareness, organizing, and partnering to work on public issues, lead action, and build alliances.